Factor analysis for a mixture of continuous and binary random variables: Factor analysis for a mixture of continuous and binary variables

-\subsubsection{birth data}
+\subsubsection{Birth data}

 To test our factor analysis with a mixture of continuous and binary variables, we analyzed the birth data used in the previous section.
 Again, BIC was used to determine the number of latent dimensions.
 The number of latent dimensions selected was $4$.
-Again, we also perform factor analysis with the norm constraint by quantification for comparison.
+Again, we also performed factor analysis in conjunction with the method of quantification for comparison, where the norm constraint prescription was applied in a similar way.
 The numerical analysis demonstrated that the model successfully reproduces the empirical mean and correlation of the data, as in the case of the HIV data.
 Fig.~\ref{fig:biplot_birth} shows the biplot for the birth data.
+The axes of latent dimensions are displayed from the first principal component axis (PC1) to the fourth principal component axis (PC4), and the percentages in the axis labels represent the contribution ratio, Eq.~(\ref{eq:contribution_ratio}).
 Unlike the HIV case, the proposed factor analysis showed even quantitatively similar results to that of the method of quantification.